 Resistance Band Squats

 These are another of the squat variations that do what they say on the tin.
-You can do them as squat thrusters or standard squats depending on the workout you want and the band that you have.
-Simply get the band under your feet and squat like you mean it!
-Don't go too fast either though.
+You can do them as squat thrusters or standard squats, depending on your workout and the band you have.
+Simply get the band under your feet and squat as you mean it!
+Don't go too fast either, though.
 You shouldn't be bouncing with the band.

 Squat to Shoulder Press